Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Slow Cooker Frittata with Broccoli, Ham, and Swiss would be great for any phase of the South Beach Diet or most other low-carb eating plans.
-It would be recommended to use low-fat cheese and lean ham if you’re making this for the South Beach Diet.
+This Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss would be great for any phase of the original South Beach Diet or other low-carb eating plans.
+It would be recommended to use low-fat cheese and lean ham if you’re making this for the South Beach Diet; other low-carb diets won’t care about that.

 Find More Recipes Like This One: